 Recovery Can Provide Hope And Healing

-My ex eventually filed for divorce and then Coach Sarah is divorced.
+My ex eventually filed for divorce.
 We have a variety of situations within Betrayal Trauma Recovery to support all those situations.
 To make sure that whatever situation a woman is in and whatever route she wants to go that we can support her as she goes that direction and make sure that she’s safe.

 So, within the context of Betrayal Trauma Recovery Group where does hope fit in there?